Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 ## Conclusions

-- The objective of the thesis was x y z
-  - the theoretical object was a b c
-  - the empirical study was crafted to support the above
-- kanban provides a structure for the daily practice
-  - allows collaboratively determining how new input affects the system
-- in this thesis the activity theoretical perspective of expansive learning is offered as an explanatory model for how continuous improvement occurs
+The objective of the thesis was to describe the use of a daily practice in conjunction with the use of a kanban system such that the concept of a daily itself might be expanded upon from dictates of agile software methodology.
+This was done by searching for evidence that such a use of the daily would support the lean goal of continuous improvement, as the use of a kanban system also does.
+The theoretical objective was to find a way to describe the daily in such a way as to make possible the identification of mechanisms supporting continuous improvement, which was served by the use of an activity theoretical framing of the daily activities.
+The empirical study was conducted to further this line of argumentation.

+The use of a kanban system could be observed to provide a structure for the daily practice.
+The object of the daily activity was a visualization of work in the kanban system, with the objective of grooming new input and collaboratively responding to changing situations and priorities by manipulating kanban tokens.
+An activity theoretical model of expansive learning was offered as an explanatory model for how continuous improvement occurs.
+Disturbances that reflect different levels of contradictions in the practice were identified as necessary for the process of improvement.

-  - suggests that practices supporting continuous improvement may benefit from analysis of how they enable the surfacing of *disturbances* and their transformation
+The analysis in this thesis contributes to efforts of devising and implementing practices based on lean software development, which have the goal of continuous improvement.
+The results suggest that such practices may benefit from analysis on how they enable the surfacing of disturbances and transformations of the contradictions implied by them.
-- the analysis in this thesis contributes to analyzing and developing lean software development practices which aspire for continuous improvement